SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  `period` from the package; then generate the date-taken and pass it in when generating outcomes.
  - [ ] Clean up accommodations.
 These belong to the student profile combined with assessment-specific restrictions.
 When doing this update to make them realistic and consistent with current values.
  - [ ] Remove deprecated output workers.
 Consider that pg_worker could be repurposed as a sql_worker.
- - [ ] Student.skip_iab is not being used.
-Should it?
-Some way of skipping IAB's at the student level makes sense.
  - [x] Set admin condition of outcome based on assessment type (Summative: Valid, ICA: SD, IAB: NS)
- - [ ] Very rarely generate admin condition IN for outcomes of summative assessments
+ - [ ] Rare admin condition exceptions.
+Summative: IN, perhaps by session.
+ICA: NS, perhaps by school.
+ - [ ] Rare status exceptions.
+Instead of "scored": "appeal", "paused", "reset".
+Careful, they have meanings.
- - [ ] Randomly generate admin condition NS for outcomes of ICA assessments
+ - [ ] Rare completeness/completeStatus exceptions. "partial" instead of "complete".
+Work in forceComplete.
- - [ ] Make scores for a student consistent with student capability
+ - [x] Make scores for a student consistent with student capability
  - [x] Add filipino as an ethnicity for California demographics.
+ - [ ] Change student attributes when they advance.
+For example LEP/ELAS, IEP.
+ - [ ] Address date-taken requests (see \* below)

+\* Currently there is a single date-taken per assessment per school/grade.
+This isn't particularly realistic but does force all students in a group to have the same date-taken so they have the same session (session name is based on date-taken and group name).
+The ask is to have all students in a group have the same session with 0-3 students of the group in a second session, sometimes.
+Then the date-taken for a school/grade should be spread out, not all the same day.
+Perhaps use school attributes to control when assessments are given.